lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 4. The TFT's configuration will be reset to the TFT's default hard coded settings and the touch screen calibration process will start on reboot
 5. The `reset.txt` file will be renamed to `reset.txt.DONE` after the touch screen calibration process is completed

-**Note:** Unless the default hard coded settings have been properly configured (e.g. a self compiled firmware was installed), after an hard reset the TFT typically needs to be reconfigured with a proper `config.ini` file.
+**Note:** Unless the default hard coded settings have been properly configured (e.g. a self compiled firmware was installed), after an hard reset the TFT typically needs to be reconfigured with the proper `config.ini` file.

 ## Customization